braedenm99/Cineplex-Login/README.md

 4. Install ChromeDriver at: https://chromedriver.chromium.org/downloads
 5. Add ChromeDriver to your PATH
 6. Open or restart the Windows Command Prompt and run 'chomedriver.exe -v' to verify ChromeDriver was installed and added to your PATH correctly
-7. Run 'pip install selenium' in the Command Prompt
+7. Run `pip install selenium` in the Command Prompt
 8. Everything required should now be installed!

 ## How to use Cineplex-Login